Liebman Institute for Science Innovation

 Join us for observation, discovery, and immersion into some of the most cutting-edge science topics.
 Hear from widely acclaimed experts in their fields across a variety of topics—a truly interactive, small-group experience.
 Register for The Science Behind It Seminars »

-LISI’s seminal lecture series brings cutting-edge science to the forefront of our community and collective consciousness.
+LISI’s seminal speakers series brings cutting-edge science to the forefront of our community and collective consciousness.
 Interacting with leading researchers and visionaries in a venue for sharing ideas and fostering imagination is guaranteed to be inspirational.
-Lectures include a meet-and-greet with guest speakers, as well as hors d’oeuvres and refreshments.
-Register for LISI Lectures »
+Presentations feature a meet-and-greet with guest speakers and refreshments.
+Register for the LISI Speakers Series »

 Hall of Human Origins